etro-js/etro-js.github.io/versioned_docs/version-0.11/getting-started/add-layers.md

 });
 ```

-Then, you can add the layer to your movie:
+Then, add the layer to the movie to include it in the final output:

 ```js
 movie.layers.push(layer);
 ```

-## Next

-Now that you have a layer, you can [add effects](add-effects).